Non-equilibrium dynamics of charged dual-unitary circuits: -Symmetric Dual Unitary Circuits

 \begin{theorem} In a dual unitary circuit with commuting solitons supported on a \emph{single site} one can always choose a basis where the solitons are \emph{mutually orthogonal projectors}.
 In addition, the bases in Eq.~\eqref{eq:solitonbasis} can be taken to be \be \mathcal S^{(\rtb/\ltb)} =\{\{\Pi^{(\rtb/\ltb)}_\alpha\}, \{P_{+,\beta}^{(\rtb/\ltb)}, P_{-,\beta}^{(\rtb/\ltb)}\}\}, \ee where the two types of solitons, $\Pi_\alpha$ and $P_{+/-,\beta}$, respectively fulfil \be

 \ee and \be

-\ee \end{theorem} Note that Eq.~\eqref{eq:firstgroupPi} implies that $\Pi^{{\lt}/{\rt}}_\alpha$ fulfil a stronger version of Eq.~\eqref{eq:chargeconservationrelation}: rather than being shifted by two sites every time step they are shifted by one site each {half step} of the evolution.
-Besides being shifted by one site, the projectors $P^{{\rt}}_{+,\alpha}$ and $P^{{\rt}}_{-,\alpha}$ are swapped into one another each half step.
+\ee \end{theorem} In a nutshell, Eq.~\eqref{eq:solitonbasisproj} involves three different families of projectors because Eq.~\eqref{eq:chargeconservationrelation} implies that there are two different kinds of solitons: those that are shifted by one site every half time-step and those that are shifted and multiplied by $-1$.
+Solitons of the first kind originate the family $\Pi^{{\lt}/{\rt}}_\alpha$ and those of the second originate $P^{{\rt}}_{+,\alpha}$ and $P^{{\rt}}_{-,\alpha}$ (see Appendix~\ref{app:chargeclassifications} for details).
 We also remark that, since the set of solitons includes the identity operator, the basis in Eq.~\eqref{eq:solitonbasisproj} fulfils the following completeness relation

 For the sake of simplicity here we only consider the case of commuting solitons, i.e., circuits where the symmetry group is abelian (this excludes, for example, circuits made of SWAP gates as they have non-abelian symmetry groups).
 Moreover, we restrict to solitons of the type $\Pi_\alpha$.
 The latter is not a real restriction as the solitons of type $P_{\pm,\alpha}$ are mapped into $\Pi_\alpha$ by ``renormalising'' the quantum circuit, i.e., combining together two subsequent time steps and two neighbouring qudits (see the discussion at end of App.~\ref{app:transferM} for an explicit example).